Ann C. Sickon, Executive Director

 Rob graduated from Bethel University in Minnesota with a B.A. in Fine Arts and has been working with families and people with disabilities since 2005.
 Rob supports individuals through Skills Training and coordinates services for residents in the Chicago Avenue and Harrison Street Community Living Option communities.

-Cynthia holds both a B.S. and an M.S. in Special Education and taught for more than 20 years in multi-categorical classrooms, where she worked with middle and high school students with a wide range of abilities.
-She joined the Center for Independent Futures staff in 2007 after relocating to Evanston.
-Cynthia brings a passion for creating innovative educational opportunities and effective management systems to her work with individuals and students.
+Cynthia joined Center for Independent Futures in 2007 and brings more than 20 years of educational experience to her work as a Community Life Coordinator and a My Full Life Coordinator.
+She holds both a B.S. and an M.S. in Special Education and taught in multi-categorical classrooms where she worked with middle and high school students with a wide range of abilities.
+Cynthia currently serves as the Community Life Coordinator of one of our Community Living Options, and as a My Full Life Consultant provides both tutoring to individuals and training to new consultants with our Skills Inventory and Planning Process.
+Cynthia brings a passion for creating innovative educational opportunities and effective management systems to her work with individuals, students, and service providers.

 Laura Bubel, Life Skills Tutor & My Full Life Support